jackiepurdue/paper-2019-amr-uba/manuscript.md

 ### Phylogenetic analysis of putative MCR sequences

 The phylogenetic relationships of the CARD canonical sequences, and the CARD prevalence sequences involving the MCR family were investigated.
-A total of 30 genes, an out-group, the 23 canonical sequences, and the 6 prevalence sequences, were selected for analyses.
+A total of 30 genes, an out-group, the 23 canonical sequences, and the 6 prevalence sequences (clustered as per table S3), were selected for analyses.
 The tree in Figure {@fig:canon-prev-tree} shows several distinct clades.
 Each MCR variant forms its own clade.
 MCR-1, MCR-2, and MCR-6 form a clade, appearing to more closely related to one another than with the other MCR family members.